-The Chairperson and CEO are responsible for ensuring that the Board, members, employees andservice providers are aware of, and understand, their responsibilities under the Code.
+The IAHA Chairperson and CEO are responsible for ensuring that the IAHA Board, members, employees, students and service providers are aware of, and understand, their responsibilities under the Code.

-4.2.
-What happens if there is a breach of the Code?
+4.2 What happens if there is a breach of the Code?

-There is a range of consequences for breaches of this Code depending on the nature andseriousness of the matter.
+There is a range of consequences for breaches of this Code depending on the nature and seriousness of the matter.

-The Chairperson and the CEO have a responsibility to address alleged breaches of the Code promptly, and in a fair and reasonable manner.
+The IAHA Chairperson and the CEO have a responsibility to address alleged breaches of the Code promptly, and in a fair and reasonable manner.
 They need to assess the seriousness of any alleged breaches, and how they should be dealt with.